 Study the science of communication disorders and make a lasting difference in the lives of children and adults.

 Demand continues to rise for professionals who can diagnose and treat speech, language and hearing disabilities.
-With a master's degree in Communication Sciences and Disorders, you’ll have the skills to launch a career as a speech language pathologist or audiologist.
+Get the skills to launch a career as a speech language pathologist or audiologist.

 - Program type:

 - Est. time to complete: